 Photographers mostly know these styles.
 You have your Standard, Vivid, Neutral, Clear, Deep, Light, Portraits etc.

-Although creative styles are primarily designed for photographers who shoot JPEG, they can give you nice colors in video as well.
-If you want punchy nice colors, go with Standard, but if you want to shoot an image that’s a little more flat, shoot Neutral.
+Although creative styles are primarily designed for photographers who shoot JPEG, they can also give you nice colors in video.
+If you want punchy, nice colors, go with Standard, but if you want to shoot an image that’s a little more flat, shoot Neutral.

-I personally just try to shoot Neutral or Standard for video if I’m casually shooting.
+I try to shoot Neutral or Standard for video if I’m casually shooting.

-For example, when I was using the Sony A7rII when my daughter was born, I just shoot 4k 100M with a Standard Creative Style and the footage looks amazing.
-No need to do any color enhancements in post.
+For example, when I was using the Sony A7rII when my daughter was born, I just shot 4k 100M with a Standard Creative Style, and the footage looks amazing.
+There is no need to do any color enhancements in the post.

 Location: Camera (first tab) -> Page 5 – Creative Style: Standard